jacklul/asuswrt-scripts/asusware-usb-mount-script/README.md

 > Known supported architecture values are `arm, mipsbig, mipsel`.
 > For `mipsel`, the directory has to be called just **asusware** (no suffix).

+## Usage

-**The script is hardcoded to launch `/jffs/scripts/usb-mount-script` script.**
+**The script is hardcoded to launch `/jffs/scripts/usb-mount-script` script after USB storage is mounted.**
 You can modify `asusware.arm/etc/init.d/S50usb-mount-script` script to run your own logic.
-You can also add more scripts to `asusware.arm/etc/init.d` directory.
+You can also add more scripts to `asusware.arm/etc/init.d` directory if you wish.

 ### If the script does not seem to start...